zhao201730685110/ICp-banking-microservices/README.md

 >
 > 5. Click **Enter**.
 The deployment is processing :
 > 	* The process pulls your source code from your GitHub repository *YOUR_USERNAME/ICp-banking-microservices*.
 > 	* The process builds the Docker image from the Docker file described before.
+It has been called **YOUR_USERNAME-icp-banking-microservices** and tagged *lastest*.
+It will be refered as **YOUR_IMAGE_NAME**.
-> 	* The build action automatically adds the Docker image to the Docker image repository of the ICp Worker Node on Linux on Z.
+> 	* The process connects to ICp and then deploys the Docker image to its Docker image repository.
-> 	* The Docker image is **YOUR_USERNAME-icp-banking-microservices**.
-It is tagged *lastest*.
-This is your docker image name and will be refered as "YOUR_IMAGE_NAME".
 >
-> 6. Wait for the successful completion of your build: **Deployment successful**
+> 6. Wait for the successful completion message of your build: **Deployment successful**
 >

-> As a result, the banking application is now ready to be instantiated from the ICp catalog.
+As a result, the banking application is now ready to be instantiated from the ICp catalog.

 ---